Dependency Injection for Artificial Intelligence (DI4AI)

 Shoutouts

-Thanks to Jeremy McGibbon for introducing me to Dacite, advocating for the use of dataclasses as configuration classes, and championing high-quality software development within my former team at AI2.
+Thanks to Jeremy McGibbon for advocating for the use of dataclasses as configuration classes but more generally for championing high-quality software development within my former team at Ai2.
 Jordan Lewis provided invaluable feedback and helped connect these ideas to a broader software engineering perspective.
 I also appreciate my fellow Brightband colleagues—Ryan Keisler, Hans Mohrmann, and Taylor Mandelbaum—as well as Gabe Gaster and Kevin Lin for their thoughtful feedback on early drafts.
-Finally, Alex Merose’s enthusiasm has been incredibly encouraging, inspiring me to share this more widely.
+Alex Merose’s enthusiasm has been incredibly encouraging, inspiring me to share this more widely.
 I’m excited to see how we can continue refining and streamlining this approach.
+Finally, a big thanks to Ivan Savov [minireference] who generously provided detailed feedback.

 I’d love to hear your thoughts!
 Feel free to reach out via email at "me" at this domain, on Twitter @gideoknite or connect with me on LinkedIn .
 Happy to chat!